nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 taken care of by a specific recording backend and each recorder can use one of them to handle its data.

-NEST 3.0 brings recording backends for all modalities supported already in NEST 2.x.
+NEST 3.0 supports the same recording backends for all modalities already in NEST 2.x.
 If compiled with support for `SIONlib
 <http://www.fz-juelich.de/jsc/sionlib>`_, an additional backend for
 writing binary files in parallel becomes available.
 This is especially